MintMCP

 MintMCP bridges this gap by handling authentication, permissions, and audit trails so enterprises can deploy MCP tools with pre-configured policies without slowing developers.

-MintMCP: One-Click Deployment and Enterprise-Grade Security
+MintMCP: One-Click Deployment and Enterprise Security

 Deployment Speed That Compounds

-Virtual MCP Architecture: Role-Based Tool Access
+Virtual MCP Bundles: Role-Based Tool Access

 Practical applications include: